The Ultimate 510(k) Checklist

 • Describe any intentional changes made in response to failed tests

-• Provide a system level test protocol and report including:
+• For system level tests, provide a protocol and report that includes:

 • Expected results